brson/rustmax/README.md

 ## License

-`rustx` is licensed Apache-2.0 OR CC0-1.0 OR MIT.
+`rustx` is licensed

+    Apache-2.0 OR Apache-2.0 with LLVM-exception OR MIT OR CC0-1.0

 All libraries included as dependencies of the `rustx` crate are permissively licensed under Apache-2.0 or weaker (e.g. MIT).